anup-moitra/foundational-linux-training/Projects/01-linux-around-me.md

 - **Smart TV:** My TV runs Android TV OS, which uses the Linux kernel as its foundation.
 - **Kindle:** Amazon Kindle eReaders use a customized Linux-based operating system.
 - **Web services:** Popular services like YouTube and Dropbox operate on Linux servers.
-- **Other devices:** I consulted manufacturer websites when device settings didn’t specify the OS.
+- **Chromium OS:** Chromium OS is the open-source version of Chrome OS, both built on the Linux kernel and designed to run lightweight, browser-based systems.

 ## 💡 What I Learned

 This project was an eye-opener!
 I was surprised to find Linux everywhere—from my phone, router, and Kindle to apps and appliances I use daily.
+Even more interesting was experimenting with my own Linux-powered setup by installing Chromium OS on old hardware.
 Doing this hands-on audit helped me appreciate the practicality and reach of Linux, connecting course theory with real things in my life.

 > "It’s fascinating how so many of my devices quietly rely on Linux even when I never see it directly."